Commercial Passenger Vehicles Victoria (CPVV) has consulted on its draft monitoring, compliance and enforcement policy 2019-2022.

 Finalising the monitoring, compliance and enforcement policy

-The final CPVV monitoring, compliance and enforcement policy will be published on the CPVV website on or before 1 July 2019.
+The final CPVV monitoring, compliance and enforcement policy was published on the CPVV website on 1 July 2019.